-Fill in the blanks and boxes below.
-Type or clearly write the person's full name (first name, middle name or initial, and last name).
+Fill in the blanks and boxes below on the computer or by hand.
+Type or clearly write full names (first name, middle name or initial, and last name).
 If possible, list names as they appear on legal documents like a driver's license, state ID, birth certificate, or other official document.

+Filling in the blanks on the computer is best because it will help prevent others from changing your Will.
 If you are filling out this Will Form with a pen, use the same pen to fill in the full Will Form.